 Once the above communication completes, the browser sends a request to send the web page as the browser has established a secure connection to communicate.

 Once the server receives the request of the browser to send a web page, the server will create the web page and sends it to the browser.
-Here, the performance of the web server and overall codes will take time.
-Make sure you use the fast server and well-coded website theme and plugins, so things get ready fast.
+Here, the performance of the web server and codes will take time.
+Make sure you use the fast server and well-coded theme and extensions, so things get ready fast.

 Once the web page is ready, it will be sent to the browser, and that receiving time (including above all times) will be known as initial response time.
 Later this further communication will load any static file like – CSS files, images, and JavaScript files.